simonewebdesign/simonewebdesign/source/deliveroo/index.md

 ### Let's talk about you

 You are Deliveroo.
 You're hiring talented people exclusively.
 You want to show the world that you're the best.
-You need the best people that will bring you far more customers than you have today and take over the market.
+You need the best people that will bring you far more customers than you have today.

 #### An amazing product